hashtagcpt/psychophysics_parrot/README.md

 2. Each experiment in this repository is not meant to be complete or correct but merely a minimal example of dead parrots (read: experiments) that are available to those interested.
 Errors could creep in from the original code, the translation, or elsewhere.
 Service and support for each Parrot will be poor and/or frustrating.

 3. Please feel free to contribute or suggest experiments, especially pre-PTB3 experiments, that you believe would be useful.

+4. "I wanted to be a lumberjack."